akashrai2003/intelunnati_Trailblazers/README.md

      ![image](https://github.com/akashrai2003/intelunnati_Trailblazers/assets/134039081/a9f1a8cc-b44c-4143-9a02-f926f6466ca6)

       Other metrics that were chosen are the ROC-AUC curve and Confusion Matrix elements for evaluating our ML models and for Deep Learning models.
-      All the encoding methods used in our project were introduced briefly inside the EDA section and a more in-depth version of the file could be seen on the following link:
+      All the encoding methods used in our project were introduced briefly inside the EDA section and a more in-depth version of the file could be seen <a href="https://github.com/akashrai2003/intelunnati_Trailblazers/blob/main/Docs/Extensive%20EDA%20with%20Visualizations.docx"> here</a>